 The checks consist of 40 words and non-words that your child will be asked to read one-on-one with a teacher.
 Non-words (or nonsense words, or pseudo words) are a collection of letters that will follow phonics rules your child has been taught, but don’t mean anything – your child will need to read these with the correct sounds to show that they understand the phonics rules behind them.
 The Department for Education has published information about why non-words are included, and what allowances have been put in place for SEND children.
 Click on the following link for advice phonics check parent leaflet

 The 40 words and non-words are divided into two sections – one with simple word structures of three or four letters, and one with more complex word structures of five or six letters.
 The teacher administering the check with your child will give them a few practice words to read first – including some non-words – so they understand more about what they have to do.
 Each of the non-words is presented with a picture of a monster / alien, as if the word were their name (and so your child doesn’t think the word is a mistake because it doesn’t make sense!).

 You can download the Department for Education’s official Year 1 Phonics screening check past papers to get an idea of what your child will be asked to do www.gov.uk/government/publications/phonics-screening-check-2017-materials.
 Your child will be scored against a national standard, and the main result will be whether or not they fall below, within or above this standard.
-In 2013, 2014, 2015, 2016 and 2017 the “pass threshold” was 32, which means children had to read at least 32 words out of 40 correctly.
+SInce 2013 the “pass threshold” has been 32, which means children had to read at least 32 words out of 40 correctly.
 The threshold mark is communicated to schools at the end of June, after the test has been taken, so that teachers can mark the Check.
 You will be told how your child did, but schools’ results will not be published.
 If your child’s score falls below the standard, they will be given extra phonics help and can re-take the Phonics screening check in Year 2.